Ryamille/School_District_Analysis/README.md

     ![](Resources/school_reading.png)

   - Scores by school spending
-    In this data set you will see
+    In this data set you will see almost no change in the two digit format
     ![](Resources/school_spending.png)

   - Scores by school size
+    Similar with school spending data there is no change visibly
   ![](Resources/school_size.png)

   - Scores by school type